- About Us

 My favorite project was the one in Alpine.
 It won first place in the CA state competition.
 The type of projects I love are the ones where we install water features.

 My duties as a supervisor are vast.
 Overall, the most important to me are: finishing projects on time, within budget, providing the best quality, with no accidents, and reviewing projects to improve the estimation process.

-I am landscape industry certified in hardscape, irrigation, soft scape and an irrigation designer.
-I am currently attending Cuyamaca College seeking a degree in water technology.
+I am landscape industry certified in hardscape, irrigation and softscape.
+I have earned a degree in irrigation design at Cuyamaca College, and I am currently seeking a degree in water technology.

 After a long career in the construction industry building infrastructures for master plan communities, I felt it was time to focus more on the details of just one aspect of construction.
 I have always enjoyed the landscape portion of building communities so a career at Nature Designs seemed like a good fit.

 I have known the General Manager, Ron Zaccaro, for many years.
 I really liked how he described Nature Designs and what the company stands for starting with accountability from everyone, including the owner.
 I felt I could be an asset for the team.

 I take a lot of pride in the finished product and that requires many moving parts, including the client.
 I get satisfaction working with our clients by showing them the process along the way.
 I love it when they really understand the process and flash a really big smile.

 They are each my favorite when I am in the process of creating a wonderful landscape for the client to enjoy for years to come.

 I have a Certificate from SDSU in Construction Practices and 35 years in the construction industry.